dinerojs/dinero.js/packages/core/README.md

 # @dinero.js/core

-> Shared code between Dinero.js packages.
+> Internals of Dinero.js and shared code between packages.

-**This package contains all common types and internal functions.** Everything you need to use Dinero.js is re-exported in the `dinero.js` package, you don't need to ever install `@dinero.js/core` or care about what's inside.
+**This package contains internal functions and common code shared across packages.** Everything you need to use Dinero.js is re-exported in the `dinero.js` package, so you don't need to ever install `@dinero.js/core` or care about what's inside.
 It's only helpful if you're willing to contribute to Dinero.js, or if you're building a different Dinero.js implementation than the one in `dinero.js`.

 ## 📦 Install